- Dandelion Meaning

 Dandelion leaves uses

-The juice of the Dandelion is also applied on warts to treat them.
+- The juice of the Dandelion was also applied on warts to treat them.
 They would also rub the leaves itself.
 In Somerset the dandelion leaves would be rubbed on nettle stings in combination with dock leaves.

-In Cumbria there was the most simplistic practice to help aid with rheumatism and it was to eat dandelion leaves.
+- In Cumbria there was the most simplistic practice to help aid with rheumatism and it was to eat dandelion leaves.
 The young leaves however were not.
 They were instead used in salads.

 An ancient spring tradition in European cultures which would eventually follow into the New World was to go out early in spring and pick Dandelion greens.